Most of the registration processes and resources are available online. You'll be ready for the first day of class in no time.

 - If you are receiving Financial Aid, it is your responsibility to check that your fees have been paid by the deadline.

-- If you are receiving a Board of Governors Fee Waiver (BOGW) this only applies to your enrollment fee and does not cover the mandatory Student Health Fee, with the exception of students eligible for BOGW-A.
+- If you are receiving a California College Promise Grant (CCPG), formerly known as Board of Governors Fee Waiver (BOGW), the funding only applies to your enrollment fees and does not cover the mandatory Student Health Fee, with the exception of students eligible for CCPG-A.

 Purchase additional items as necessary